tonydfth/CourseProject/README.md

 ### unigram.py

+This is where the main algorithms of this application is stored.
+This includes functions to train the unigram model, and functions to perform sentiment analysis on the input text.

 The application will first take in the training set and its corresponding labels to generate two lists of words.
 One for the probability of words that show up in the negative reviews, and another one for positive reviews.
 Those two lists and are then used to match with each word in the input reviews to determine if a particle review is more positive or negative.

 ```